github/platform-samples/README.md

 # GitHub API Challenge

-This is simple web service that listens for repository events to know when a repository has been deleted.
-When the repository is deleted a new issue is created in the cls_notification repository that notifies chadlsmith of the deletion event.
+This is simple web service that receives a wehook on repository event.
+When a webhook is triggered for a deleted repository, this web service will create a new issue in the **cls_notification** repository and that notifies chadlsmith that the issue has been created.

 ### Prerequisites